misterclarity/misterclarity/exampleSite/content/english/blog/self-love-principles.md

 10\.
 Fruit sugar is the best choice, but if fruits are not available, self-baked deserts are the best alternative.

-11. Consistently having delicious and balanced meals is a form of self-love.
+1. Consistently having delicious and balanced meals is a form of self-love.

-> _"_The preparation of good food is merely another expression of art_..."_ Dione Lucas
+> _"The preparation of good food is merely another expression of art_..."
+Dione Lucas